Build a radio telescope

 Build a radio telescope: radio telescope schematics

-Radio2Space radio telescopes are composed of components to be installed outside (radio telescope antenna and mount) and others to be installed inside (receiver, antenna control unit, other accessories and control software).
+SPIDER radio telescopes are composed of components to be installed outside (radio telescope antenna and mount) and others to be installed inside (receiver, antenna control unit, other accessories and control software).
 All elements must be properly powered and must be connected to each other with special data cables provided with the radio telescope.
-Here you can see the general schematics of the elements composing Radio2Space radio telescopes.
+Here you can see the general schematics of the elements composing SPIDER radio telescopes.

 Power and data cables